haehejheyju/haehejheyju.github.io/_posts/2024-01-29-The-Josephus-Problem.md

 The biggest one is 2^3.
 Hence n = 8 + 5

-1. According to a = 5, go 5 steps:
+i.
+According to a = 5, go 5 steps:

 ![image](/assets/img/TheJosephusProblem/tjp8.jpg){: width="200" }

-2. Now I have dropped a people, and it is number 11’s turn:
+ii.
+Now I have dropped a people, and it is number 11’s turn:

 ![image](/assets/img/TheJosephusProblem/tjp9.jpg){: width="200" }

-3. 8 people, AKA 2^3 people are left.
+iii.
+8 people, AKA 2^3 people are left.
 We know who wins in a power of two, it’s whoever starts.
 Therefore, if I go from number 11, number 11 wins.

 ![image](/assets/img/TheJosephusProblem/tjp10.jpg){: width="200" }